The Role of Technology In the FIFA Club World Cup

 Complaining about calls is a common feature of any soccer match.

-Officials will use video assistant referees to try and minimize controversy in this tournament.
-These referees use algorithms and data points that help on-field referees to make correct calls, FIFA officials stated.
+Officials will use video assistant referees to minimize controversy in this tournament.
+FIFA officials stated that these referees use algorithms and data points to help on-field referees make correct calls.

 The technology was used in the 2018 World Cup and has been improved for the 2019 games.

-FIFA officials said that the system would use tracking cameras placed under stadium roofs to monitor the sensor-filled ball as well as up to 29 data points about each player’s body.
+FIFA officials said the system would use tracking cameras placed under stadium roofs to monitor the sensor-filled ball and up to 29 data points about each player’s body.
 This is at 50 frames per second.

 Artificial intelligence systems will use the data points to track players’ limbs and ball locations and help referees determine penalties such as offside.

-The ACCC can use AI to predict crowd patterns using the exact number of people expected to attend each venue.
-The ACCC is able to predict crowd surges or the formation of stampedes by using data such as the time of arrival, entry points, and movement of people.
+The ACCC can use AI to predict crowd patterns using the number of people expected to attend each venue.
+The ACCC can predict crowd surges or the formation of stampedes by using data such as the time of arrival, entry points, and movement of people.

-Recently, Qatar University developed drone surveillance that can provide information about how many people are using the streets.
+Recently, Qatar University developed drone surveillance that can inform how many people use the streets.
 This information is sent to ACCC for safety and transportation system monitoring.

-Interceptor drones were used to prevent potential attacks by unmanned aircraft systems at stadiums.
+Interceptor drones prevented potential attacks by unmanned aircraft systems at stadiums.
 The ‘SkyDome System’ is used to detect and stop rogue drones.
 The system can also classify threats and autonomously mitigate them with DroneHunter.

 FIFA is exploring the potential of emerging technologies to help merge real football and eFootball and offer new services like connected fitness, well-being and education, digital memorabilia, virtual football experiences, and interactive and gamified player and fan experiences.